theqquach/site_v3/content/authors/admin/_index.md

       - Designed a data model in preparation for an asset market analysis.
       - Identified key points in the recruitment pipeline and creating a program to streamline the hiring process.
       - Researched various asset managers and asset owners to better understand the market and improve the quality of Invartis' client pitches.
+  - position: Math Tutor
+    company_name: CUBS Vancouver
+    company_url: ''
+    company_logo: ''
+    date_start: 2023-09-01
+    date_end: 2023-12-31
+    summary: |
+      Responsibilities included:
+      - Prepared and taught weekly lessons about math to youth in Vancouver’s DTES neighbourhood.
+      - Bonded and interacted with a diverse range of children, catering the lesson to their specific needs and interests.
+  - position: Senior Cadet
+    company_name: Royal Canadian Sea Cadet Corps 27
+    company_url: ''
+    company_logo: ''
+    date_start: 2016-09-01
+    date_end: 2021-07-31
+    summary: |
+      Responsibilities included:
+      - Led groups of junior cadets in training drills and organizes parade nights with other senior cadets and officers.
+Created a welcoming environment for over 70 cadets by connecting with each cadet’s interests.
+      - Prepared and taught weekly lessons about nautical skills, nautical history, and other militaryrelated topics by designing 	engaging activities to encourage active learning.
+      - Organized monthly morale-building events such as sports nights or weekend training by collaborating with other senior cadets.

 # Skills
 # Add your own SVG icons to `assets/media/icons/`